Online GLP-1 Prescription in 2026: The Honest Guide

 Getting a GLP-1 prescription online in 2026 is legal, common, and routine when done through a US-licensed physician and a state-licensed pharmacy.
 Telehealth GLP-1 prescribing is permitted in all 50 states and DC under existing telehealth and pharmacy laws.

 The legitimate path in 2026 has five steps: medical questionnaire, physician review, prescription, pharmacy fulfillment, and ongoing care.
-Total monthly cost ranges from $149 to $1,400 depending on whether you get a compounded preparation (cheapest) or a brand-name medication without insurance (most expensive).
+Total monthly cost ranges from $179 (first month) to $1,400 depending on whether you get a compounded preparation (cheapest) or a brand-name medication without insurance (most expensive).

 What is not legal: products sold without a prescription, items marketed as "research peptides," and direct-to-consumer shipments from offshore pharmacies without a US physician's involvement.